mvrdevelopment/spec/mvr-spec.md

 When you request the current MVR file, the station that exports the MVR should send `MVR_COMMIT` messages to the other connected stations.

-When the station does not have the specifed MVR file, it returns a MVR_REQUEST Json Response, otherwise it sends the buffer of the MVR file.
+When the station does not have the specified MVR file, it returns a MVR_REQUEST Json Response, otherwise it sends the buffer of the MVR file.

 > *Note:*
-> When in Websocket Mode, the binery frame flag will be used to tell the receiver if a Buffer or JSON is send.
+> When in Websocket Mode, the binary frame flag will be used to tell the receiver if a Buffer or JSON is send.

 > *Note:*